chinamike65/hugo-tuolesi/content/book4/book4en.md

 If you receive empowerment, but do not practice the six yogas, then the empowerment will not work.
 It will be useless, it will still cause damage, and you will go to hell and evil realms in the future.

-If the tantric vows can be kept, even if you don't practice any dharmas or disciplines, just practice the vows, you will definitely become a Buddha after being reincarnated sixteen times.
+If the tantric vows can be kept, even if you don't practice any dharmas or disciplines, just practice the vows, you will definitely become a Buddha after being reborn sixteen times.

 From this, it can be seen how extraordinary the tantric method is.